 Knee Shield Half Guard Variations

-Otherwise, if you want to develop a solid jiu-jitsu half guard, you need to learn some half guard transitions such as the transition to deep half, back take position, x guard, single leg x, lockdown, etc.
+Otherwise, if you want to develop a solid jiu-jitsu half guard, you must learn some half guard transitions such as the transition to deep half, back take position, x guard, single leg x, lockdown, etc.

 Low Knee Shield to Deep Half Guard, X Guard & Single Leg X